-The parcels are currently undeveloped.
-The subject property is adjacent to existing developed commercial uses to the north, east, and west and by a public school to the south.
+The parcel is currently undeveloped.
+The subject property is adjacent to existing developed residential uses to the north and west and by commercial uses to the south and east.

 b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?